 Full Irish breakfast daily; 1 lunch at a local pub; 4 three-course dinners with wine and choice of menus, including a welcome dinner in Dublin

 Welcome to Dublin!
-The rest of the day is free to relax in the Irish capital.
-At 6 pm, join your Tour Director and traveling companions for a welcome dinner with wine at the hotel.
+The rest of the day is free to relax and prepare yourself for your upcoming spiritual journey on the Emerald Isle.
+At 6 pm, join your Tour Director and traveling companions for a welcome dinner at the hotel.

 Day 2 Dublin

 Today’s orientation drive introduces you to the vibrant Irish capital.
 See statue-lined O’Connell Street with its landmark Spire of Dublin, bustling town squares surrounded by elegant Georgian architecture and colorful doorways, and Trinity College—Ireland’s oldest university and home to the legendary Book of Kells.
 Visit ST. PATRICK’S CATHEDRAL, built in honor of Ireland’s patron saint.
 Founded in 1191, St. Patrick’s has served as the country’s national cathedral since 1870.
 As you explore, take a quiet moment to reflect and marvel at the magnificent stained glass that told the stories of the Bible at a time when most people were unable to read and write.
 Why not join an optional dinner this evening at the Guinness Storehouse?